Joshmh7128/Nocturne-Critique/Nocturne Technical Critique.md

 #actionable-critique
 As far as I can tell from a technical standpoint there is not a specific architectural pattern used in Nocturne to organize or link together any of the scripts in the projects.
 The general aspects of the project appear to be linked together on a case-by-case basis.
 Without a standard set for how scripts talk to one another what results in an extremely hard-coded project with an extremely high dependency on itself.
 This makes changing or prototyping incredibly difficult.

--lack of unified aspects of the project results in one that is deeply engrained and tied together, making it cumbersome to properly untie.
--results in a mess
+In addition to a project that is difficult to prototype or change, this also results in one which is difficult to untangle.
+It turns into a mess of spaghetti which becomes tied together quite tightly, resulting in an inseparable pattern.
 # Event Usage & Check Structure
 #actionable-critique
 After reviewing the architecture of Nocturne I feel it worth mentioning that there is no use of [C# Events](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/events/) throughout the project.
 The Publisher/Subscriber model is one used commonly in games, and is baked into the majority of modern Game Engines.